delta-hq/schemas/schemas/lending/SCHEMA.md

 [^1]: This markdown file is auto-generated.

-Standard table definitions or lending protocols.
+Standard table definitions for lending protocols.

 ## Version: 1.0.0